-Written by author Ulf Nilsson and illustrated by Eva Eriksson, this is a 2009 Swedish collaboration produced by two longtime experts in their field.
+Written by author Ulf Nilsson and illustrated by Eva Eriksson, When We Were Alone In The World is a 2009 Swedish picture book produced by two longtime experts in their field.
+I am reading the English language translation from Gecko Press.

 One day at school I learned to tell the time.
 Nine o’clock, ten o’clock, one o’clock, two o’clock.